Music Curriculum

 Implementation

 The elements of music are taught in the classroom lessons so that pupils are able to use some of the language of music to dissect it, and understand how it is made, played, appreciated and analysed.
-In the classroom pupils learn how to play tuned and untuned percussion in Key Stage One, the glockenspiel from Year Three and woodwind and brass instruments from Year Five.

 Pupils also learn how to compose, focusing on different dimensions of music, which in turn feeds their understanding when listening, playing or analysing music.
 Composing or performing using body percussion and vocal sounds is also part of the curriculum, which develops the understanding of musical elements without the added complexity of an instrument.
 Teachers plan inclusive lessons for all pupils, so they access the music curriculum through fun and engaging activities, which promote a love of learning.
 Throughout the school pupils have opportunities to learn a wide range of instruments to build upon their own prior musical knowledge.